 Before we begin the claims process, we want to be sure we’ve accounted for all your damages.
 One of the most common mistakes people make when filing their own claims is asking for too little compensation.
 Many people don’t realize all the expenses they can seek reimbursement for or consider future costs.
 These may include:

 - Medical expenses.
 If you need ongoing treatment or have a chronic problem from your injuries, we’ll seek enough compensation to cover your future expenses.
-Additionally, we always ask about related costs – prescriptions, mobility aids like a wheelchair or crutches, travel expenses if you need to see a specialist out of town, home equipment for your care, workout devices for doing physical therapy exercises at home, adaptations to make your home accessible for a disability, etc.
+Additionally, we always ask about related costs — prescriptions, mobility aids like a wheelchair or crutches, travel expenses if you need to see a medical provider out of town, home equipment for your care, workout devices for doing physical therapy exercises at home, adaptations to make your home accessible for a disability, and more.

 - Lost income or future earning potential.
 We’ll calculate any lost time at work plus more time you expect to lose.
 If your injuries result in an impairment that prevents you from returning to work, from working full-time, or from doing the same kind of work as before, you may also have a claim for lost earning potential.
 This is also possible if your spouse passed in a motorcycle accident and you depended on their income.